jorgekue/delivery-master/README.md

 ```
 [Back to Table of Content ](#table-of-content)
 # Release Definition
 For each release we define then the concrete environments we will go through for your release and the concrete components based on the defined component types previously.
+We constrain the components to the deployment aspects in the attribute 'tags'.
 See example file /src/main/resources/release.yml.
 Below you find a first impression:
 ```javascript